 In summer, expect everything from fjord boat trips and kayak expeditions to hikes and bike rides, along with the chance to hike on glaciers, spot mighty walruses, go wheeled dog-sledding and take in remote, Soviet-era mining settlements.
 And, as mentioned above, summer is the time to go if you want to see polar bears – a true bucket-list experience.
 It’s all made that bit prettier by summer’s Midnight Sun.

 Winter in Svalbard

 As winter arrives and the sun dips behind the horizon, not to be seen again until spring, attention switches to the likes of husky sledding and snowmobiling under the magical Northern Lights.
 But that's not all.
 In Spitsbergen, you'll be able to take a break from the cold with superb dining in trendy restaurants and even champagne tasting, all just 650 miles from the north pole.

 Watching the Northern Lights over Svalbard

-Our specialists will happily show you the best ways to explore this wild region.
+Our specialists have plenty of top tips for visiting Svalbard and will happily show you the best ways to explore this wild region.
 Perhaps get away to a remote basecamp, or take it all in with an expedition cruise, circumnavigating Svalbard’s spectacular shoreline.